yuhao-yang-cy/a2physics/README.md

 The master file references the included chapters, each chapter is in separated .tex file as suggested by file names.

-My default compiler is XeLaTeX, which is recommended.
-PdfLaTeX also works fine for me.
+My default compiler is PdfLaTeX, which is recommended.
+XeLaTeX also works fine for me.
 I am not sure about other compilers.

 If you are a student, you might simply want to [download the compiled .pdf file](https://github.com/yuhao-yang-cy/a2physics/blob/master/a-level-physics.pdf) for your own use.